 The College is a component unit of the State of Alabama.
 A component unit is a legally separate organization for which the elected officials of the primary government are financially accountable.
 The Governmental Accounting Standards Board (GASB) in Statement Number 14, "The Financial Reporting Entity," states that a primary government is financially accountable for a component unit if it appoints a voting majority of an organization's governing body and (1) it is able to impose its will on that organization or (2) there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the primary government.
 In this case, the primary government is the State of Alabama which through the Alabama Community College System Board of Trustees governs the Alabama Community College System.
 The Alabama Community College System through its Chancellor has the authority and responsibility for the operation, management, supervision and regulation of the College.
 In addition, the College receives a substantial portion of its funding from the State of Alabama (potential to impose a specific financial burden).
-Based on these criteria, the College is considered for financial reporting purposes to be a component unit of the State of Alabama.
+Based on these criteria, the College is considered for financial burden.